jeannieshe/mash-fa24/1_invivo_analysis.md

 - Should I only use the t-statistic for fgsea analysis?
 Why or why not select any other stat?
 - How many permutations should I run for gsea?
 What does nperm mean for gsea?
 - What is the value under each coefficient when I run topTable(fit)?

+## Changes to code 9/11
+- The data are normalized (CPM, log2 transformed, and then centered)
+- Nikos: you can use a code like above! where measurements is basically you X. And this will give you 2 matrices.
+One with rows the genesets and columns the sample that has Normalized Enrichment Scores (NES) and one with the same dimesnsions and p-values (for the later we dont care at this point so you can avoid using it if you want and for that reason you may use just 100 permutations)

+- GSEA actually doesn't account for how the gene affects itself within the geneset.
+It doesn't account for the correlation of each gene with NAS and fibrosis, but it matters in combination which of them are upregulated and which are down.
+The way the markers are annotated, it matters if they are positively or negatively correlated with NAS and fibrosis

+- Instead, let's run viper (an activity inference technique similar to GSEA).
+It requires a package called [decoupleR](https://saezlab.github.io/decoupleR/)

+- If I want to use it in python, I will need to create a conda environment and install it there.
+  - conda create -n myenv; conda activate myenv; conda install decoupler-py -c conda-forge